egemenc21/i-rail-mcp/README.md

 2. Create a `.env` file in the `server` directory with your API credentials:
    ```
    API_KEY=your_api_key_here
+   USER_AGENT="iRail-MCP-Agent/1.0.0 (www.yourwebsite.com;your.email@example.com)"
    ```

+   > **Note:** The USER_AGENT is required by the iRail API to identify who is making the requests.
+Please provide your credentials and email.

 3. Install dependencies (handled by Deno automatically when running the server) or use in server directory:
     ```